Oct 30, 2025 Andrew Martin Miller All notes

 From a printing perspective, Dibond's smooth, consistent surface accepts UV inks more uniformly than mill-finish aluminum, producing sharper text and more vibrant colors.
 The white base eliminates the need for white ink underbase in most designs, reducing production complexity and cost while improving color accuracy.

-- How long do Dibond safety signs last in outdoor industrial environments?
+How long do Dibond safety signs last outdoors?

-- With proper installation and minimal maintenance, Dibond safety signs typically perform for 5-10 years outdoors, even in harsh industrial environments with exposure to chemicals, temperature extremes, and physical abuse.
-The aluminum skins resist corrosion and UV degradation, while the polyethylene core maintains structural integrity throughout the sign's service life.
+With proper installation and minimal maintenance, Dibond safety signs typically perform for 5-10 years outdoors.
+The aluminum skins resist corrosion and UV degradation, while the polyethylene core maintains structural integrity even in harsh industrial environments with exposure to chemicals and temperature extremes.

-- Are Dibond signs OSHA compliant for workplace safety applications?
+Are Dibond signs OSHA compliant for workplace safety?

-- Dibond material itself is compliant for safety signage when printed with OSHA-specified colors, symbols, and text sizes.
-The material meets ASTM E84 Class A fire rating requirements for interior installations and provides the durability and visibility characteristics necessary for effective hazard communication.
-Always verify that sign design and content meet current OSHA 1910.145 standards.
+Dibond material is compliant for safety signage when printed with OSHA-specified colors, symbols, and text sizes.
+The material meets ASTM E84 Class A fire rating requirements for interior installations and provides the durability and visibility characteristics necessary for effective hazard communication per OSHA 1910.145 standards.

-- Can Dibond safety signs be mounted on chain-link fences or temporary structures?
+Can Dibond safety signs be mounted on chain-link fences?

-- Yes.
-Dibond's lightweight construction and multiple mounting options make it suitable for temporary installations.
+Yes.
+Dibond weighs approximately 50% less than solid aluminum of equivalent rigidity, making it suitable for fence mounting.
 Use zip ties, wire, or specialized fence mounting brackets for chain-link applications.
-For semi-permanent installations, consider drilling mounting holes and using stainless steel hardware with backing plates to distribute load and prevent panel flexing.
+For semi-permanent installations, drill mounting holes and use stainless steel hardware with backing plates.

-- What printing methods work best for high-visibility safety colors on Dibond?
+What printing method works best for safety signs on Dibond?

-- Direct UV flatbed printing produces the most durable and color-accurate safety signs on Dibond.
-This method cures ink instantly, creating abrasion-resistant graphics that maintain ANSI Z535 color specifications throughout the sign's lifespan.
-For maximum visibility in low-light conditions, specify reflective vinyl overlays or photoluminescent materials that meet ASTM E2072 standards.
+Direct UV flatbed printing produces the most durable and color-accurate safety signs on Dibond.
+This method cures ink instantly, creating abrasion-resistant graphics that maintain ANSI Z535 color specifications throughout the sign lifespan.
+For maximum visibility in low-light conditions, specify reflective vinyl overlays.

-- How do I clean Dibond safety signs without damaging printed graphics?
+How do I clean Dibond safety signs without damaging them?

-- Clean Dibond signs quarterly using mild soap, water, and a soft cloth or sponge.
+Clean Dibond signs quarterly using mild soap, water, and a soft cloth or sponge.
 Avoid abrasive cleaners, pressure washers, or solvent-based products that might damage the protective coating.
 For stubborn stains or graffiti, use isopropyl alcohol applied with a microfiber cloth.
-Always test cleaning products on an inconspicuous area before treating the entire sign surface.
+Always test cleaning products on an inconspicuous area first.